jack12324/MinecraftServerDocker/README.txt

-If java has permission issues try cp -r on server folder on windows
+To run:

-start file should be named launch.sh

-remove any pause logic at the end of launch.sh, start_server.sh will handle the restart loop

-add .env file with following params
+edit server start file to be named launch.sh remove any pause logic at the end of launch.sh, the image will handle the restart loop add .env file to this folder with the required params (below) run docker compose up

 SERVER_PATH [string] (required)
     path to server folder w.r.t. docker-compose.yml.
     e.g. if the .yml file and server are in the same directory this should be SERVER_PATH=./divine-journey-2